merqube/merqube-client-lib/docs/CreatingIndices.md

 As discussed in (Overview), customer indices are in `namespaces`.
 Your API key has access to create indices in one or more namespaces.

+To create any indices with this library, you must set the env `MERQ_API_KEY`.

 The official process and website page for creating, viewing, and deleting API Keys is coming - and it will allow you to view the permissions associated with each key.
 A customer may have multiple namespaces for a variety of reasons (different internal teams, logical partitioning, etc).
 Every manifest must specify the `namespace` that the index is to be created in.